-Occasions and Nonsense
+Occasions & Nonsense

-Words written for private and public occasions both happy and sad.
+Words written for private and public occasions, both happy and sad

-I've written occasional verse, songs and parodies as long as I can remember, normally to mark some milestone or rite of passage for someone.
+I've written occasional verse, songs and parodies as long as I can remember, normally to mark a milestone or rite of passage for someone.
 In part I blame Tom Lehrer, the finest satirical songwriter the western world has produced, though my own preferred default musical style has been calypso on the basis that it requires a good deal less technical competence than any genre attempted by Lehrer.